Serzherio/HeartRateWithBluetooth/README.md

 # HeartRateWithBluetooth
 App to connect heart rate device to iphone by bluetooth

-I have a CooSpo 6 heart rate device, witch i conected to iphone using Bluetooth LE.
+I have a CooSpo 6 heart rate device, which i conected to iphone using Bluetooth LE.
 Start app screen looking like:

 <img src="https://github.com/Serzherio/HeartRateWithBluetooth/blob/main/Screenshotes/1.PNG" width="300" />